ragibson/ModularityPruning/performance_README.md

-## Initial performance pass of implementation
+## Performance pass of implementation

 On a machine with